originally posted in 2016 and updated in 2019

 Rule #2: never produce content for the sake of it, you need a strategy.

-Check out this post “5 Essential Elements for a Great Content Strategy” to learn how develop a bulletproof strategy for your content marketing and start building your content machine.
+Check out this post “Everything you’ve always wanted to know about content creation” to learn how develop a bulletproof strategy for your content marketing and start building your content machine.